Ross, Tasmania

 Ross is a village in the Midlands of the state of Tasmania in Australia.
 On the Macquarie River, Ross is located 78 km south of Launceston and 117 km north of Hobart.
 The town is listed on the Register of the National Estate and is noted for its historic bridge, original sandstone buildings and convict history.

 History

 The town of Ross lies in lands that were traditionally owned by Aboriginal Tasmanians, specifically the Tyrernotepanner (Stony Creek) Nation.
-The Aboriginal name for the area that now constitutes the Ross township isMakala (Mah kah lah).
+The Aboriginal name for the area that now constitutes the Ross township is Makala (Mah kah lah).

 The first European to explore the district was surveyor Charles Grimes who passed through the area while mapping Tasmania's central area including parts of what later became known as the Macquarie River.